 Teething problems are an unfortunate but expected occurrence when it comes to PC updates.
 Windows 10 had its fair share on launch – notably issues with the Start Menu.

-While the Anniversary Update banished some of those early problems, others have come to the surface since the second biggest Windows 10 update landed at the beginning of August.
+While the Anniversary Update banished some of those early problems, others have come to the surface since the second biggest Windows 10 update landed.

 Not all users have been hit by the blackout though – only webcams that encode in MJPEG and H264 formats have encountered the problem.